 One of the most common disability parking myths is that only people who use a wheelchair are eligible for a DPP.
 This has led to many instances where people with valid permits have been challenged for using accessible parking spaces because they don’t “look disabled”.

 It’s important to remember that there are a host of illnesses that cause mobility issues.
-Some of these may not necessitate the use of a wheelchair or even be obvious to an onlooker, hence the term ‘invisible disabilities’.
+Some of these may not necessitate the use of a wheelchair.
+They may not even be obvious to an onlooker, hence the term ‘invisible disabilities’.

-People living with these types of disability can be dealing with chronic pain, poor vision, fatigue, balance problems (like what happens with Parkinson’s disease), or other mobility restrictions.
+People living with invisible disabilities can be dealing with chronic pain, poor vision, fatigue and balance problems.
+Like what happens with Parkinson’s disease.
 So rather than judging someone based on how they look, judge them on their parking permit.
-If they have a valid permit then they are entitled to use the space, regardless of their appearance.

 Myth 2.
 You can buy a disability parking permit